School Board Policy 503 -

 III.
 Religious Observance Accommodation

-Reasonable efforts will be made by the school district to accommodate any student who wishes to be excused from a curricular activity for a religious observance.
-Requests for accommodations should be directed to the building principal.
+Reasonable efforts will be made by the school district to accommodate any student who wishes to be excused from a curricular activity for religious observance.
+Requests for accommodation should be directed to the building principal.

 IV.
 Dissemination of Policy